moorepants/dissertation/control.rst

    There is little published detail on the control techniques but they seem to primarily make use of a roll rate gyro with steering and a gyro actuator.
    They also have other sensors such as ultrasonic sensors for obstacle detection.
-They demonstate stability at zero, reverse and forward speeds, stopping for obstacles, and tracking a narrow s-curve.
+They demonstrate stability at zero, reverse and forward speeds, stopping for obstacles, and tracking a narrow s-curve.
 [BicyRobo2011]_
    In 2011 the first `BicyRobo Thailand student competition
-   <http://bicyrobo.ait.ac.th/>`_ occured and many videos on the internet
+   <http://bicyrobo.ait.ac.th/>`_ occurred and many videos on the internet
    demonstrate the successful design of some teams.
 The full size bicycle robots have roll stability and even path following.
 One video demonstrates students riding the robot bicycle and simultaneously applying manual steer